GaneshSaiG/Walmart-Sales-Analysis/README.md

 ## Purposes Of The Project

-The major aim of thie project is to gain insight into the sales data of Walmart to understand the different factors that affect sales of the different branches.
+The major aim of this project is to gain insight into the sales data of Walmart to understand the different factors that affect sales of the different branches.

 ## About Data